 Now it was Indy who looked distant.
 “No.” He said.
 “And I probably won’t.
 It happens within the first few seconds, or pretty much not at all.”

 Jill pondered this for a moment, then, “So, you’re the litmus test, right?
-If you don’t react… she’s a-okay?”
+If you don’t react… she’s all okay?”

 “I didn’t say that.”
 Indy was beginning to look distraught.

 “I don’t understand.
-You just opened-up my head, reached in, and pulled-out a nasty tid-bit from my childhood, in almost perfect detail.
+You just opened-up my head, reached in, and pulled-out a nasty skeleton from my otherwise fairly clean closet, and in almost perfect detail.
 Do you have a read on Cammi, or no?”